Joey Meneses Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.4 K/9, the ninth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in the league.

-- The Cubs have a 3.50 team ERA that ranks seventh across all MLB pitching staffs.
+- The Cubs have a 3.41 team ERA that ranks fourth across all league pitching staffs.

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to give up 24 home runs (0.9 per game), the fifth-fewest in baseball.

-- Smyly (2-1) takes the mound for the Cubs in his sixth start of the season.
-He has a 3.21 ERA in 28 2/3 innings pitched, with 27 strikeouts.
+- Wesneski makes the start for the Cubs, his sixth of the season.
+He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.

-- In his most recent outing on Wednesday against the San Diego Padres, the left-hander went five innings, allowing two earned runs while surrendering four hits.
+- The righty's last time out came on Thursday against the San Diego Padres, when he tossed five innings, surrendering one earned run while giving up four hits.

+- In five games this season, the 25-year-old has put up an ERA of 4.03, with 6 strikeouts per nine innings.
+Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.